What is Fentanyl? A Parents Guide to Fentanyl & Teens

 Be Responsible with Prescription Medications

 Many parents are unwittingly supplying their teens with prescription opioids simply by leaving their medications unlocked and easily accessible at home.
-Studies have revealed the majority (80%) of heroin users started by misusing prescription painkillers they got from friends, family members, and unsecured medicine cabinets.
+Studies have revealed that the majority (80%) of heroin users started by misusing prescription painkillers they got from friends, family members, and unsecured medicine cabinets.

 • Secure your prescription medications at home in a medication lock box